 There are many closely-related tryptamine alkaloids in kratom.
 The most important ones are mitragynine and 7-hydroxymitragynine.
 These are primarily responsible for kratom’s pain relieving, sedative, euphoric, and stimulating effects.
 These alkaloids resemble yohimbine in structure, but do not have the same effects.

 Where can kratom be purchased?

 There are a number of online merchants who sell the dried leaves, extracts, or both.
-One of the authors of this guide offers kratom through his online herbal products company, Sage Wisdom Botanicals.
+One of the authors of this guide offers high-quality kratom through his online herbal products company, Sage Wisdom Botanicals.
 Beware of misleading labels and marketing hype.
-Some vendors offer several different grades of kratom leaves (with names such as "premium," "super," and "super premium").
-Many users have found that there is little if any difference in these "different" grades.
-Kratom leaves do vary in potency, but it does not appear that vendors have found a reliable method for separating the leaves accordingly.
 It is important to find a trustworthy source.
 There have been problems with some vendors selling bogus "kratom" (misrepresenting other herbs as kratom) or adulterating kratom with other herbs.

 Can kratom be cultivated?

-Kratom plants are occasionally offered for sale by nurseries that specialize in unusual medicinal plants.
+Kratom plants are available from Sage Wisdom Botanicals.
 They can be grown as house plants (but will have to be cut back because they can grow quite large).
 They prefer a humid environment.
 They dislike cold weather and do not tolerate frost.
 Potted plants can be grown outdoors in temperate climates when the weather is sufficiently warm, and grown indoors the rest of the time.
 Kratom can be grown outdoors all year in tropical climates.
 Potted plants should be lightly fertilized every few weeks, but only when actively growing.
 They can be propagated from cuttings.